35 Waller Street

 Finances

-The following analysis consolidates the audited financials of Ottawa Mission and Ottawa Mission Foundation.
+This analysis consolidates Ottawa Mission and Ottawa Mission Foundation’s audited financial statements.

 Financial Review